 11. Walk, Don’t Run

-The ground at water parks is often slippery.
+Water park surfaces are often slippery.
 Running near pools or on wet surfaces increases the risk of accidents like a slip and fall, sprains or strains, or broken bones.

 12. Secure Your Belongings